cornerstonejs/cornerstone3D/common/reviews/api/streaming-image-volume-loader.api.md

     decache?: () => void | undefined
 }

-// Warning: (ae-missing-release-tag) "ImageLoadProgressEvent" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 type ImageLoadProgressEvent = CustomEvent_2<ImageLoadProgressEventDetail>

-// Warning: (ae-missing-release-tag) "ImageLoadProgressEventDetail" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 type ImageLoadProgressEventDetail = {
     url: string